Q. Where is the Office of Financial Aid located?

 Q. How do I know which kind of loan is right for me?

 There are several publications in the Office of Financial Aid that discuss the differences and benefits of different types of loan.
-If you questions regarding loans, please contact our office to make an appointment with Karole Jastromb, our Financial Aid Advisor in charge of loans.
+If you questions regarding loans, please contact our office to make an appointment with Karole Jastromb, our Assistant Director in charge of loans.

 Q. Are my parents responsible for all of my loans?